 Held at Cedar Lakes in Ripley for ages 8-18.
 Swimming, socialization skills, sports and more.

-Provides a positive natural environment where individuals with developmental challenges can learn about their surroundings and realize their full potential.
+It provides a positive natural environment where individuals with developmental challenges can learn about their surroundings and realize their full potential.

 Although the contents of this list are believed to be reliable when posted, 180 Medical cannot guarantee this information to be current, accurate, or complete.
 Please contact the organization holding the camp for additional details regarding the events.